superfly/docs/apps/info.html.md

 <div class="callout">If you are running an interactive command (like a shell, IEx, Django management command, or the Rails console), you may need to use the `--pty` flag.
 This tells the SSH server to run the command in a pseudo-terminal.
 (If you're familiar with OpenSSH, this is like the `-t` flag for `ssh`.)</div>

-## Inspect the Current Configuration of a Deployed App or Machine
+## Inspect the current configuration of a deployed app or Machine

 Machines can be configured individually, but Fly Launch applies the app's config on `fly deploy` to all Machines that are administered by the app.
 Display the app configuration in JSON format with `fly config show`.

 ### Show the app config